VITObelgium/asb-usecases/README.md

 This process has to be developed since it contains our 'business logic'.
 Let's implement it in the following fashion:
 * load B4 and B8 into xarrays
-* using the area of interest WKT, restrict
+* using the area of interest WKT, restrict the calculation to the bounding box
+* compute NDIV
+* save to temporary file

+The main source code of any process is called process_wrapper.py

+ASB provides a convenient way to generate the template

+requirements

 #### Joiner